allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 [BigFlow](https://github.com/allegro/bigflow) was created to develop the Allegro A/B testing platform analytics.
 The A/B testing platform team has moved analytics to the Google Cloud Platform two years ago, as one of the first teams.
-We had zero no tools for data processing on GCP.
-During these two years, our analytics projects have grown and multiplied.
+We had no tools for data processing on GCP.
+During these two years, our projects have grown and multiplied.
 So did our tools.

-Allegro spoils its developers with an amazing internal app engine (to have some point of reference, you can imagine it as something similar to Heroku).
+Allegro spoils its developers with an amazing internal app engine (to have some point of reference, you can imagine it as something similar to [Heroku](https://www.heroku.com/)).
 On the other hand, GCP provides a powerful, but loosely coupled set of tools for big data processing.
 So we had to bind these tools in a reasonable way, to get closer to the Allegro app-engine experience.
 That's what BigFlow is about.

 Try BigFlow on your own, following the [documentation](https://github.com/allegro/bigflow#documentation).